UoMResearchIT/r-tidyverse-digital-humanities/_episodes/09-functions.md

 ## Defining a function

-Let's open a new R script file in the `functions/` directory and call it functions-lesson.R.
+Let's create a new R script file in the `src/` directory and call it functions-lesson.R:

 ~~~